 The book takes its name from a quote then-Prime Minister Kevin Rudd used in a television interview.
-On March 8, 2009, Rudd appeared in front of a live studio audience on the Seven Network’s Sunday Night program where he about his government’s response to the GFC.
+On March 8, 2009, Rudd appeared in front of a live studio audience on the Seven Network’s Sunday Night program where he spoke about the government’s response to the GFC.
 Responding to opposition claims about the debt Labor created to fund its stimulus package, Rudd said it came down to a choice between letting the market fix it up or intervening with temporary borrowings.
 “People have to understand that,” Rudd told the audience, “because there is going to be the usual political shitstorm – sorry, political storm over that.”
-It seems reasonable to believe it was choreographed error from Rudd who left very little to chance during his tenure as Prime Minister.
+It seems reasonable to believe it was the swearword was a choreographed error from Rudd who left very little to chance during his tenure as Prime Minister.

-Error or not, the choice of words was typical Rudd.
+Deliberate or not, the choice of words was typical Rudd.
 The cover of the book Shitstorm shows a picture from that era with the four members of kitchen cabinet: Rudd, Linday Tanner, Wayne Swan and Julia Gillard.
 In the photo Rudd has his back to the camera.
 He is not interested in us, he is conducting his orchestra.
 But his players are not quite in tune.
-Finance Minister Tanner is looking off to right, Treasurer Swan is looking off the left and only Rudd’s deputy is looking vaguely in his direction, but with her own agenda.
-The gang of four formed the Strategic Priorities and Budget Committee (SPBC) that made most of the political decisions in the periodm any of which were remarkable and still-debated.
+Finance Minister Tanner is looking off to right, Treasurer Swan is looking off the left and only Rudd’s deputy Gillard is looking vaguely in his direction, but with her own agenda.
+The gang of four formed the Strategic Priorities and Budget Committee (SPBC) that made most of the political decisions in the period many of which were remarkable and still-debated.
 It resulted in Australia avoiding a recession, when the economies of the world fell like ninepins around them.

 Australia had $800 billion of debt, of which $500 billion was short-term subject to constant finance.
-As America’s financial wobble threatened to tsunami across the Pacific, Swan’s message to the press was simple: “We were not immune but better placed than most to weather the coming storm”.
-But an IMF meeting in Washington in October 2008 would tell him the climate was worsening: it was enough for a clean bank to have links with a toxic bank for it to be in trouble.
+As America’s financial wobble threatened to tsunami across the Pacific, Swan’s message to the press was simple: “We are not immune but better placed than most to weather the coming storm”.
+But an IMF meeting in Washington in October 2008 would tell him the storm was worsening: it was enough for a clean bank to have links with a toxic bank for it to be in trouble.
 China’s boom would not save Australia from this tempest.

 To Rudd and Swan’s immense credit, they saw the GFC coming earlier than most.
 They acted quicker than most and deeper and with the help of the Reserve Bank and China, Australia emerged almost unscathed.
-Abbott ridiculed 25 months of Whitlamesque spending’ but Rudd saved the country from years of austerity with his infrastructure stimulus.
+Abbott ridiculed 25 months of ‘Whitlamesque spending’ but Rudd saved the country from years of austerity with his infrastructure stimulus.
 What neither he nor anyone saw was that Australia would recover so quickly.
 His successor Julia Gillard suffered in the 2010 poll but held on with a debt burden that would cripple Australia’s ability to implement real change in the difficult decades to come.
 As Taylor and Uren concluded, the political shitstorm would be ‘wilder and more damaging that Kevin Rudd ever imagined’.